apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 uploads.
 For extra safety, all outstanding multipart writes to the destination directory are aborted.

-The staging committer comes in two slightly different forms, depending on what kind of output is to be generated
+The staging committer comes in two slightly different forms, with slightly diffrent conflict resolution policies

-* **Directory**: the data is written directly into the directory.
+* **Directory**: the entire directory tree of data is written or overwritten.

-* **Partitioned**: special handling of partitioned directory trees of the form `YEAR=2017/MONTH=09/DAY=19`, where the directory tree may already exist.
+* **Partitioned**: special handling of partitioned directory trees of the form `YEAR=2017/MONTH=09/DAY=19`: conflict resolution is limited to the partitions being updated.

+The Partitioned Committer is intended to allow jobs updating a partitioned directory tree to restrict the conflict resolution to only those partition directories containing new data.

+It's intended for use in Apache Spark Dataset operations, rather not compatible with Hadoop's original MapReduce engine, and only in jobs where adding new data to an existing dataset is the desired goal.

 ### The Magic Committer